avicsl/Creative-Portfolio/README.md

 # Creative Portfolio

-This is my practice project website.
+This is a practice project website.
 This project showcases my skills, background, and creative work using a stylish glassmorphism-inspired design while also studying **HTML**, **CSS**, and **JavaScript**.

 ---